fleetdm/fleet/handbook/business-operations/README.md

 To send a new consulting agreement, you'll need the new consultant's name, the term of the service, a summary of the services provided, and the consultant's fee.
 There are some defaults that we use for these agreements:
-   - Term: one month
+   - Term: Default to one month unless otherwise discussed.
    - Services rendered: Copy and paste from the [language in this doc](https://docs.google.com/document/d/1b5SGgYEHqDmq5QF8p29WWN3it3XJh3xRT3zG0RdXARo/edit)
    - Work will commence and complete by dates: Start date and end of term date
-   - Fee: Get from the contractor
+   - Fee: Get from the consultant.
-   - Hours: Default to 10 hr/week - 40 hr/week
+   - Hours: Default to 10 hr/week.

 Then hit send!
-After all of the signatures are there, the completed document will automatically be uploaded to the appropriate Google Drive folder, and a Slack message will appear in the `#g-people` channel.
+After all of the signatures are there, the completed document will automatically be uploaded to the appropriate Google Drive folder, and a Slack message will appear in the `#help-classified` channel.